Dishwasher Smelling of Burned or Melted Plastic? Solved

 Does your dishwasher smell like burning plastic?

 That sucks!
-There’s nothing worse than opening your dishwasher and being hit with the smell of burned plastic.
+There’s nothing worse than opening up your dishwasher only to be hit by a stench of melted plastic.

 While this may seem alarming at first, there are a few simple reasons why this might happen.